idelchi/envprof/README.md

 TOKEN=secret
 ```

-`envprof list dev -v` shows the variables and their origins:
+`envprof --profile dev list -v` shows the variables and their origins:

 ```sh
 DEBUG=true              (inherited from "staging")